Burginvest Research · Crude Oil Analysis · August 2024

 5. Conclusion — Conditions for the Offsetting Equilibrium to Break

-August 2024 is recorded as a 'quiet market' where FRB rate-cut hopes and demand softness offset each other in equilibrium.
-The $85-$75-$70 three-tier structure is holding, but this equilibrium will eventually break.
-Anticipating the timing and direction of the break before it occurs is the preparation for the next phase.
+August 2024 is recorded as a 'quiet market' — on the surface, at least — where FRB rate-cut hopes and demand softness offset each other in equilibrium.
+The $85-$75-$70 range is holding, but this equilibrium is likely to break at some point.
+Anticipating the preconditions and timing of that break in advance is the preparation for an appropriate response.

 I